awslabs/mountpoint-s3-csi-driver/README.md

 ### Unstable Releases

 Unstable versions (i.e., `beta`, `alpha`, or `rc`) are for testing purposes only and should not be used in production environments or with valuable data.
-The security of these releases is not guaranteed.
+The security and correctness of these releases are not guaranteed.
 Use unstable versions at your own risk.

 ## Support